Mayor of Dallas: History

 The Office of Mayor was created with the formation of the Dallas City Charter in 1856, also providing for the mayor six aldermen, a treasurer, recorder and a constable.
 In the charter, it was stated that each office would be elected for a term of one year.
 In the reorganization of 1876, the mayor was elected to the office for a term of two years.
 The office was first filled in the election of 1856, in which Dr. Samuel B. Pryor defeated A. D. Rice for the position.
 A. D. Rice would run for office again and go on to serve as the 4th mayor of the city.

 For much of the 19th century, mayors of the city of Dallas served for only one term.
-This precedence was broken at the end of Winship C. Connor's term, who – after serving three consecutive terms from 1887 to 1894 – was the longest-serving mayor of the city at the time.
+This precedence was broken at the end of Winship C. Connor's term, who – after serving three consecutive terms from 1887 to 1894 – would go on to be the city's longest consecutively serving mayor in the 19th century.
 His success was accredited to the development of the city's first water, power, and streetcar systems.

 The municipal government of Dallas underwent two significant structural changes during its history.
 The first change was made in 1907 where the city voted to change from an alderman system to a commission form of government.
 Stephen J. Hay was the first mayor elected in this new form of government, demonstrating the success of the highly debated commission form of government and contributing to the development of White Rock Lake in response to a water shortage in 1910.
 The second major government change was made in 1930, altering the commission form of government to specifically be a council-manager form.
 The first mayor to serve following this change was Tom Bradford, a successful grocer who was a significant financial contributor to the Bradford Memorial Hospital for Babies, the preliminary institution to the Children's Medical Center Dallas.
 He died after suffering a major heart attack in 1932 and was the first mayor of Dallas to die in office.